Quijano, Moriarty, Mainor, Coutinho and Mosquera Measure is Named after NJ Residents Killed & Injured by Drivers Using Cell Phones

-(TRENTON) – Legislation sponsored by Assembly Democrats Annette Quijano, Paul D. Moriarty, Charles Mainor, Albert Coutinho and Gabriela Mosquera cracking down on anyone who kills or injures another person while driving and illegally using a cell phone was approved Thursday by the Assembly.
+Legislation sponsored by Assembly Democrats Annette Quijano, Paul D. Moriarty, Charles Mainor, Albert Coutinho and Gabriela Mosquera cracking down on anyone who kills or injures another person while driving and illegally using a cell phone was signed into law on Wednesday.

 “Tragedies like the ones the Kulesh, Kubert and Bolis families endured are made all the more tragic by the fact that they could have been avoided if the other driver hadn’t been so careless,” said Quijano (D-Union).
 “Hopefully these stiffer penalties will be a wake-up call to drivers who are willing to put their own life, as well as those of innocent other people, at risk.”

-The bill (A-1074) is named “Kulesh, Kubert and Bolis’ Law” after Helen Kulesh who was tragically killed by a person who was using a cell phone while driving, David and Linda Kubert who were both severely injured by a driver who was illegally using a cell phone, and Toni Bolis and her unborn son, Ryan Jeffrey Bolis, who died in a motor vehicle accident that was allegedly caused by a person who was using a cell phone while driving.
+The law (A-1074) is named “Kulesh, Kubert and Bolis’ Law” after 89-year old Helen Kulesh who was tragically killed in Union County by a person who was using a cell phone while driving; husband and wife David and Linda Kubert of Dover Township who were both severely injured by a driver who was illegally using a cell phone; and Toni Donato-Bolis of Gloucester County, and her unborn son Ryan Jeffrey Bolis, who died in a motor vehicle accident that was allegedly caused by a person who was using a cell phone while driving.

-The bill would make it easier for prosecutors to obtain convictions for vehicular homicide or assault by auto against a person who illegally uses a cell phone while driving and, as a result, kills or injures someone.
-Under current law, a person is guilty of death or assault by auto when it is proven that he or she drove a motor vehicle recklessly.
-This bill specifically provides that the illegal use of a cell phone while driving may give rise to an inference that the defendant was driving recklessly.
+The new law will make it easier for prosecutors to obtain convictions for vehicular homicide or assault by auto against a person who illegally uses a cell phone while driving and, as a result, kills or injures someone.
+Under previous law, a person is guilty of death or assault by auto when it is proven that he or she drove a motor vehicle recklessly.
+The new law specifically provides that the illegal use of a cell phone while driving may give rise to an inference that the defendant was driving recklessly.

 Vehicular homicide is generally a crime of the second degree, punishable by imprisonment of five to ten years, a fine of up to $150,000, or both.
 Assault by auto is a crime of the fourth degree if serious bodily injury occurs and a disorderly persons offense if bodily injury occurs.
 A fourth degree crime is punishable by up to 18 months imprisonment, a fine of up to $10,000, or both.
 The penalty for a disorderly persons offense is imprisonment for up to six months, a fine of up to $1,000, or both.